pedrojunqueira/da-100/README.md

 	- The rule is that if propagates from the one to the many side of the relationship
 	- Cardinalities can be
 		- One-to-many or Many-to-One (same)
 		- One-to-One: Unique value in both tables.
-Indicates that there are space to denormalize the model and a redundant relationship exists
+Indicates that there are space to de-normalize the model and a redundant relationship exists
 		- Many-to-Many: There are many value in both tables.
 Although possible it is not recommended as it can generate ambiguity.

 - Cross-filter direction